PDA-UR/Sketchable-Interaction/SI-Linking-Prototype/silang_link_doc/link.md

 D <-> E => position, scale
 ```

-After due to space limitations or clutter, users may refactor their SI context or workspace and compress the linking graph above.
+Due to space limitations or clutter, users may refactor their SI context or workspace and compress the linking-graph above.
-In *silang* linking graph compression is expressed as follows:
+In *silang* linking-graph compression is expressed as follows:

 ```
 C := region => type(composition)